-Applications for the Community Grants Program are closed for 2023.
+Applications for Community Grants are Closed for 2024

 The Town of Canmore Community Grants Program provides funding to Canmore-based not-for profit societies and community organizations.
 Funding will support local initiatives and local/regional events that promote a circular economy, a sense of belonging, community affordability, and equity, diversity, and inclusion.